katydid/parser-go-proto/README.md

-## parser-gogo-proto
+## parser-go-proto

-Parser for Protocol Buffers in Go using GoGoProtobuf
+Parser for Protocol Buffers in Go